godwokenrises/godwoken-doc/docs/gaslessFeature.md

 2. The developer should deposit some balance to the paymaster through entrypoint.
 You can execute `deposit` [method](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d83e75d152e7a58bec6d97b51221012/contracts/core/GaslessBasePaymaster.sol#L68) on `paymaster` to add a balance.
 Or, you can execute `entrypoint.depositTo(address paymaster)` with a balance directly.
 This is required as all gasless tx costs will be covered by the balance on the `paymaster` contract.
 3. We can put an account to the whitelist by executing [addWhitelistAddress](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d/contracts/core/GaslessBasePaymaster.sol#L127).
 So now, only users from the whitelist can send gasless transactions.
 4. Just putting a user in the whitelist is dangerous.
 We need to make sure the user can only send transactions to our dapp(which is DummyContract in this sample).
 So we need another `whitelist` of contract addresses.
 We can execute [addAvailAddr](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d/contracts/core/GaslessBasePaymaster.sol#L140) to put DummyContract into the whitelist.
 You can find that our demo paymaster will check the contract address [here](https://github.com/godwokenrises/account-abstraction/blob/541f7cac9d/contracts/samples/GaslessDemoPaymaster.sol#L32).
+5. Attention, please set the same values to `maxFeePerGas` and `maxPriorityFeePerGas` in UserOperation.
+Otherwise, `block.basefee` which is introduced in [EIP-3198](https://eips.ethereum.org/EIPS/eip-3198) since London hard fork, will be used to calculate the gas price.
+For now, godwoken doesn't support London hard fork yet, so you will see a weird error if you give them different values.

 All setup!
 Now the user can send gasless transactions to DummyContract.